dstreev/cloudera_upgrade_utils/hive-sre/README.md

   connectionPool:
     min: 3
     max: 5
-# Optional at this time
-hs2:
-  uri: "<OPTIONAL>"
-  connectionPool:
-    min: 3
-    max: 5
 # Control the number of threads to run scans with.
 Should not exceed host core count.
 # Increase parallelism will increase HDFS namenode pressure.
 Advise monitoring namenode
 # RPC latency while running this process.